 Carthon: There’s been a lot of back and forth on that, as various agencies have slightly different recommendations.
 In general, many groups realize that men between the ages of 50 to about 70 may be at average risk and should have a discussion with their doctor before screening for prostate cancer.
 Some groups, such as African Americans or those with a family history, are at higher risk and should have that conversation even earlier – between the ages of 40 and 45.
 But once again, it’s a discussion between the patient and his doctor on the benefits and risks of screening.

 Hill: What are the methods for screening for prostate cancer?

-Carthon: Many people think that the test for prostate cancer is uncomfortable, but we now start with a simple blood test, and that allows one to detect prostate-specific antigen or PSA.
-Higher levels can make us suspicious for the diagnosis of prostate cancer.
-Other methods for diagnosis and testing are more involved, but they’re only done if necessary.
+Carthon: Many people think that the test for prostate cancer is invasive and uncomfortable, but we now often start with a simple blood test.
+This allows one to detect prostate-specific antigen or PSA.
+Higher levels of PSA in a man’s blood can make us suspicious about the diagnosis of prostate cancer.
+Other methods for diagnosis and testing, such as imaging and biopsy, are more involved but they are only done if necessary.